danguzzo/CircularEEE_SDModel/README.md

 Test type|Test description|Learning outcomes and model changes
 ---------|---------------------|-----------------------------------
-Boundary adequacy	| Model boundary chart development | Model boundaries defined.
-Relevant structures have been endogenized.
-Reliable data for most of the exogenous structures can be obtained from structured databases.
+Boundary adequacy	| Model boundary chart development | Facilitates to identify relevant structures to model.
+Reliable data is available for most of the exogenous variables.
-Boundary adequacy	| Model expansion to include the Adoption submodel | Stabilises the transition from retrospective to prospective simulation.
-Enables verification of resource usage in the face of adoption of a technology.
+Boundary adequacy	| Enables prospective simulation from historical data.
-Structure assessment | Subsystem diagram development | Represents the main concepts and feedback structures used to address the model purpose.
+Structure assessment | Subsystem diagram development | Represents the main concepts and feedback structures in the model.
-Structure assessment | Model conceptualisation following dynamic Material Flow Analysis concept	| Such an approach relies on the conservation of matter principle.
+Structure assessment | Model conceptualisation following the dynamic material flow analysis (MFA) concept	| Conservation of matter is embedded in the model structure.
 Non-recycled WEEE stock is the sink of the system.
-Structure assessment | Application of the mass-balance check (Dangerfield, 2014; Schwaninger & Groesser, 2016) for products and materials |	Permits verification that the model does not gain or lose mass of materials and products.
+Structure assessment | Application of the mass-balance check (Dangerfield, 2014; Schwaninger & Groesser, 2016) to products and materials |	Enables examining gains or losses of materials and products in the model.
+Total gains should be zero.
-Structure assessment | Development and testing relevant sub-model parts in isolation to build confidence before aggregate analysis | Every EEE and WEEE flow has been developed and tested isolated from changes in other parts until a plausible behaviour was obtained.
+Structure assessment | Development and testing relevant sub-model parts in isolation | Enables building confidence in plausible behaviour of sub-models before aggregate analysis.
-Structure assessment | Verification of stocks in varied conditions to identify negative values | Leadst to changing model structure or equations.
-For instance, the 'Available used-EEE' stock had to be constrained.
-The following assumption was implemented: these products will rather move into second use, then remanufacturing, then recycling.
-In that order of preference.
+Structure assessment | Experimentation with stocks in varied conditions to identify negative values | Identification of variables to constrain, e.g., limiting the flows into second use, remanufacturing and recycling (in that order of preference) to prevent negative values of Available use-EEE.
-Dimensional adequacy | Use of parameters with real-world meaning when modelling | Every parameter receives a name and description that clearly identifies its meaning.
-One clear ad hoc variable is 'effect of PPP on the average number of EEE per household', that helps to calculate EEE demand from recurrent purchases of adopters based on historical data.
+Dimensional adequacy | Use of parameters with real-world meaning when modelling | Name and description clearly identify variables’ meaning.
+There are a few ad hoc variables as ‘effect of PPP on the average number of EEE per household’.
-Parameter assessment | Elaboration of a step-by-step guide to calibrating relevant partial models | Enables to calibrate the behaviour of EEE adoption from retrospective data available from 1980-2015.
+Parameter assessment | Elaboration of a step-by-step guide to calibrating relevant partial models | Enables calibration of the behaviour of EEE adoption from retrospective data from 1980–2015 to obtain the behaviour from 1980–2050.
 Extreme conditions | Bounding the use of the model by levels of CE mechanisms implementation | The 0 to 4 infrastructure level indexes bound the model.
-It decreases the potential of unexpected behaviour due to extreme conditions.
-In the other hand, it may decrease the possibilities for insights.
-Extreme conditions | Bounding auxiliaries and flows with potential extreme behaviour | For instance, a combination of MIN and one-minus function was used to prevent the 'fraction of decommissioned EEE introduced to E-waste market' to be negative.
+Extreme conditions | Bounding auxiliaries and flows with potential extreme behaviour | Combination of MIN and one-minus function to prevent negative values.
+E.g., “fraction of decommissioned EEE introduced to WEEE”.
-Extreme conditions | Shocks and extreme condition testing	| For instance, tested the inflow of a shipment of used products as 'Available used-EEE' with a given average age in the middle of the adoption process, mimicking what happens in countries under development.
-Mass balance is maintained, EEE and WEEE flows provide insights.
+Extreme conditions | Shocks and extreme condition testing	| It is possible to examine the inflow of a shipment of used products as “Available used-EEE” with a given average age in a moment in time, mimicking what happens in countries under development.
+Mass balance is maintained.
 Integration error	| Testing the model using RG4 of 1 year to 0.125-year time steps | Results are not sensitive to these choices in the time step.
 Nevertheless, the supply chain delays are proportional to the time step.
-Behaviour Reproduction | Setting up a dashboard to fit the prospective model to external data and data calculated in the prospective model | Helps to calibrate the model through behaviour reproduction of the following variables: 'EEE commissioning' and 'historic annual EEE put on market'; ‘Total EEE in use' and 'R EEE in use'; ‘disposal of EEE as WEEE’ and ‘historic disposal of EEE’
+Behaviour Reproduction | Setting up a dashboard to fit the prospective model to external data and data calculated in the prospective model | Helps to calibrate the model through behaviour reproduction of the following variables: ‘EEE commissioning’ and ‘historic annual EEE put on market’; ‘Total EEE in use’ and ‘R EEE in use’; ‘disposal of EEE as WEEE’ and ‘historic disposal of EEE’
-Behaviour Reproduction | Application of descriptive statistics tools to calibrate the model – Theil inequality statistics (Oliva, 1995; Sterman, 2000) |	A structure to verify bias, unequal variation, and unequal covariation of simulated and input variables can be used to verify the fit among variables above.
-Holds potential to automate steps of the calibration process.
+Behaviour Reproduction | Application of descriptive statistics tools to calibrate the model – Theil inequality statistics (Oliva, 1995; Sterman, 2000) |	A structure to verify bias, unequal variation, and unequal covariation of simulated and input variables enables verifying the fit among two variables.
-Family member test | Using Netherlands (NL) and Estonia (EST) data for Fridges (UNU 108) | NL and EST provide good sources for data.
-EST data is harder to obtain when closer to 1980 - former USSR state.
-The prospective model can be calibrated using the retrospective data available for both cases.
-Apart from the fact that NL and EST are from different stratum in vanStraalen2016 analysis, they are both mature markets for fridges.
-This way, comparing the representation of EEE dynamics under CE strategies for both regions does not bring many different insights.
+Family member test | Using Netherlands (NL) and Estonia (EST) data for Fridges (UNU 108) | Calibration is possible from retrospective data in both cases (NL108 and EST108).
+EST data closer to 1980 is harder to obtain.
+Although NL and EST are from different stratum in van Straalen et al. (2016), they are both mature markets for fridges.
+Comparing EEE dynamics in both cases does not provide much insight.
-Family member test | Using (Netherlands) NL data for Fridges (UNU 108) and Flat Display Panel TVs (UNU408) | The prospective model can be calibrated using the retrospective data available for both cases (108NL and 408NL).
-It enables the discussion of the general implementation of CE mechanisms in EEE.
-As the adoption curve for Flat Display Panel TVs is similar to the adoption of a technology that becomes mainstream, it is more useful to visualise CE strategies implementation.
+Family member test | Using (Netherlands) NL data for Fridges (UNU 108) and Flat Display Panel TVs (UNU408) | Calibration is possible from retrospective data in both cases (108NL and 408NL).
+The adoption curve for Flat Display Panel TVs enables more general discussion of CE strategies implementation as it shows the full adoption of a technology.

 ## Model limitations

 The table below contains the model limitations and learning outcomes from potential tests.
-These tests are out of scope for this modelling effort, but they indicate future endeavours to enhance cofidence to the model, or reframe the model purpose.
-Model limitations present an opportunity for other researchers and decision-makers to enhance the Circular EEE SD Model.
+These tests are out of scope for this modelling effort, but they indicate future endeavours to enhance confidence to the model, or reframe the model purpose.
+Model limitations present an opportunity for other model users, researchers and decision-makers to enhance the Circular EEE SD Model.

 Limitation|Potential learning outcomes
 ----------|---------------------------
 Limited explanatory ability of the adoption mechanism |	Further understanding the types of adoption patterns and their influence in the effects of CE strategies implementation.
-Limited explanatory ability of the types of purchasing | Further understand how first purchases, recurrent purchases to replace, and additional purchases influence and are influenced by CE strategies implementation.
+Limited explanatory ability of the types of purchasing | Further understanding of how first purchases, recurrent purchases to replace, and additional purchases influence and are influenced by CE strategies implementation.
 Limited explanatory ability of the types of obsolescence | Increase understanding of the influence of psychological and functional dimensions of obsolesce.
-Limited implementation of non-transaction based CE strategies | Increase understanding of the impacts of sharing and servitization strategies
+Limited implementation of non-transaction based CE strategies | Increase understanding of the impacts of sharing and servitisation strategies
-Limited explanatory ability of CE mechanisms leverages |	Increase understanding of the incentives for CE mechanisms implementation.
+Limited explanatory ability of CE mechanisms leverages |	Increase understanding of the structures and incentives for CE mechanisms implementation.

 ## References